This is unpublished

 Kidney Precision Medicine Project

-The Kidney Precision Medicine Project (KPMP) is an ambitious, multi-year project funded by the NIDDK with the purpose of understanding and finding new ways to treat chronic kidney disease (CKD) and acute kidney injury (AKI).
+The Kidney Precision Medicine Project (KPMP) is an ambitious, multi-year initiative funded by the NIDDK to research and develop novel approaches to treat chronic kidney disease (CKD) and acute kidney injury (AKI).

 Acute kidney injury (AKI) and chronic kidney disease (CKD) impose a significant global health burden.
 Yet, no effective therapies currently exist for AKI, and only a few are available for CKD.
-Historically, AKI and CKD have been described as single, uniform diseases.
-However, growing consensus suggests that different disease pathways lead to different subgroups of AKI and CKD (AKIs and CKDs).
+Historically, researchers have described AKI and CKD as single, uniform diseases.
+However, a growing consensus suggests that different disease pathways lead to subgroups of AKIs and CKDs.

-Access to human kidney biopsy tissue is a critical first step to define disease heterogeneity and determine the precise molecular pathways that will facilitate identification of specific drug targets and ultimately enable individualized care for people with AKI and CKD.
+Access to human kidney biopsy tissue is a critical first step in defining disease heterogeneity and determining the precise molecular pathways that will facilitate the identification of specific drug targets, ultimately enabling individualized care for people with AKI and CKD.

 KRI INVOLVEMENT